microsoft/vscode-docs/docs/python/testing.md

     assert inc_dec.decrement(3) == 2
     ```

-1. Save the file and run the tests again to confirm that they pass, and see that the CodeLens adornments also indicate passing status.
+1. Save the file and run the tests again to confirm that they pass, and see that the gutter decorations also indicate passing status.

     > **Note**: running or debugging a test does not automatically save the test file.
 Always be sure to save changes to a test before running it, otherwise you'll likely be confused by the results because they still reflect the previous version of the file!